freesewing/freesewing/markdown/org/docs/designs/jane/instructions/en.md

 ## Step 1
 Hem the neckline with the smallest hem you can manage

-## Step 2
-Construct the sleeve by sewing up the sleeve seam with space left for the sleeve gusset The sides to seam up are the ones that do not have a notch Repeat for the second sleeve

-## Step 3
+## Step 2: Prep the Sleeves

-Add the sleeve gusset to your sleeves
+Fold the sleeve in half from the shoulder to the hem.

-## Step 4
+Sew the sleeve together to create a tube, making sure to leave the width of the sleeve gusset open at the top.
+Finish the seam.
+Sew one of the sleeve gusset edges to one side of the gap left in the seam you've just sewn.
+Take the edge of the sleeve gusset that is adjacent to the one you've just sewn and sew it to the gap on the other side of the sleeve.
+You should now be looking at a diamond with the top two edges connected to the sleeve and the bottom two edges free.
+Finish the seams.
+Repeat for the second sleeve.
-Hem the sleeve ends
+Hem the bottom of the sleeves.

 ## Step 5
 Sew the side  gores together